 The subterranean chase scenes in this film convinced a Warner Bros. executive to use the storm drain tunnels under Los Angeles for the climactic scenes in Them!

 (1954).
 That film's original story idea to have the giant ants invade New York City's subway system was scuttled partly due to budget constraints, but mainly because of the horrified reaction of NYC transportation secretary William J. Daley to such a suggestion.
 See more

 When running through the sewers, electric cords powering the the flashlights are visible See more

-They showed that picture to the inmates of jails and prisons, to men with a wide acquaintance among the cat burglars and the violence boys, informers, con men, and sharpshooters - those on the fringe of crime and those deep in the rackets.
-Many wanted to help - nobody could!
-No one in the Underworld recognized that mysterious face.
+They showed that picture to the inmates of jails and prisons, to men with a wide acquaintance among the cat burglars and the violence boys.
+Informers and con men and sharpshooters were quizzed.
+Those on the fringe of crime and those deep in the rackets.
+Many wanted to help; nobody could.
+No one in the underworld recognized that mysterious face.
 He was as unknown as if he had lived in the 16th Century.